 Sport / team / school:

 Date / time of injury:

-Years of education completed:
+ears of education completed:

 Age:

 Gender: M / F / Other

 Dominant hand: left / neither / right

 How many diagnosed concussions has the athlete had in the past?:

 When was the most recent concussion?:

-How long was the recovery (time to being cleared to ple from the most recent concussion?: (days)
+How long was the recovery (time to being cleared to pleared to ple ay) (days)

-Has the athlete ever been:
+las the athlete ever been:

 Hospitalized for a head injury?
 Yes No

 Diagnosed / treated for headache disorder or migraines?
 Yes No

 Diagnosed with a learning disability / dyslexia?
 Yes No

 Diagnosed with ADD / ADHD?
 Yes No

 Diagnosed with depression, anxiety or other psychiatric disorder?
 Yes No

 Current medications?
 If yes, please list:

 Name:

 DOB:

 Address:

+ID number:

+Examiner:

-Examiner: Date:
+Date: